-The most common pigmentation problems are brown sun spots, melasma, age spots, seborrhoiec keratosis and pigmented birth marks.
-Pigmentation issues vary depending on the natural colour of the skin.
-Treatments include lightening creams, Elos Medical IPL, laser treatments like Fraxel Laser and in some cases biopsy or skin excision is required to exclude skin cancer such as melanoma.
+The most common pigmentation problems are brown sun spots (freckles), melasma, age spots, seborrhoeic keratosis and pigmented birthmarks.
+Pigmentation issues vary depending on your skin type.
+Treatments include medical grade skincare, medifacials or chemical peels, Elos Medical IPL, laser therapy like Fraxel Laser treatment and in some cases biopsy or skin excision is required to exclude skin cancer such as melanoma.

 Freckles are small flat brown marks on sun exposed areas.

-The medical term is ‘ephilide’ and they are an accumulation of melanin in the surface skin cells (keratinocytes).
-The tendency to form freckles is inherited and is often seen in red heads and younger people.
+The tendency to form freckles is inherited and is often seen in redheads and younger people.
 Freckles usually fade in winter and reappear in summer.
-They need no treatment except sun protection.
-They can be treated with Elos Medical IPL, but can reappear with further sun exposure so it is very important to apply a good sunscreen following treatment to maximise results.
-No treatment can transform a skin which freckles, into one which tans evenly.
+They can be treated with Elos Medical IPL, but may reappear with further sun exposure so it is very important to apply a good sunscreen following treatment to maximise and protect your results.

-Age spots are larger flat skin spots on the face and hands that appear in middle age after years of sun exposure.
-The medical term is ‘solar lentigo’ (plural: lentigines).
-They are caused by an accumulation of the cells that make pigment and fade but don’t disappear in winter.
+Age spots (liver spots) are larger flat skin spots on the face and hands that appear in middle age after years of sun damage.
+The medical term for age spots is ‘solar lentigines’.
+They are caused by an accumulation of the cells that make pigment.
+They fade but don’t fully disappear in winter.

-If the brown marks are scaly, they may be solar keratoses (pre-cancerous sun damage) or seborrheic keratoses (senile warts).
+If the brown marks are scaly, they may be solar keratoses (pre-cancerous sun damage) or seborrheic keratoses.
 It is also important to distinguish them from early malignant melanoma (lentigo maligna).
-If the spot has appeared recently, has an irregular border, has more than one colour or you have any doubts see your dermatologist for a check.
+If a dark spot has appeared or changed recently, has an irregular border, has more than one colour, or you have any concerns, see your dermatologist or GP for a skin check.

-Sun spots should always be protected from the sun.
-They can be faded with creams containing hydroquinone, alpha-hydroxy acids, retinoids and vitamin C. Stronger, quicker options to fade or remove spots are chemical peels, Dermapen and many lasers.
+Skin pigmentation should always be protected from the sun.
+They can be faded with creams containing hydroquinone, alpha-hydroxy acids, retinoids and vitamin B. Stronger, quicker options to fade or remove spots are chemical peels (which may include glycolic acid, azelaic acid, vitamin A), Dermapen and many lasers.

-Freckles on the decolletage area of the chest are easily removed with Elos Medical IPL.
+Freckles on the decolletage area of the chest are easily removed with Elos Medical IPL laser treatment.

-Palm Clinic’s best option for treating age spots or freckles is Elos IPL which reduces the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
+Palm Clinic’s most effective treatment option for treating age spots or freckles is Elos IPL.
+This medical grade IPL reduces the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
 Good sun protection is essential after treatment to prevent brown spots darkening again.
 These lasers also reduce red veins and promote natural collagen formation.

-Alternatively the revolutionary new Fraxel Laser which partially resurfaces the skin can also be used to remove brown spots.
-The melanocyte population is reduced making the brown spots less likely to recur.
+Alternatively, the revolutionary Fraxel Laser treatment which partially resurfaces the skin can also be used to remove brown spots.
 Fine lines and skin texture are significantly smoothed at the same time improving the overall appearance of the skin.

-Melasma is blotchy areas of brown skin pigmentation on the face.
+Melasma is the blotchy appearance of brown skin pigmentation on the face.

-Melasma, (also known as chloasma), appears as blotchy pale brownish pigmentation on the face, especially forehead, cheek and upper lip.
+Melasma, (also known as chloasma ‘pregnancy mask’), appears as blotchy pale brownish pigmentation on the face, especially forehead, cheek and upper lip.
 It is more common on darker skin types.
-It is especially common in women aged 20-40 and is associated with pregnancy or taking the contraceptive pill or injection.
-It also happens in healthy, non pregnant woman taking no medications and men where they spray aftershave.
+It is especially common in women aged 30 and over, in pregnant women, and in those taking the oral contraceptive pill or hormone replacement therapy.

 Sun exposure following some cosmetics can cause a phototoxic reaction where the chemical substance absorbs UV light.
-The resulting pigmentation extends where sun and cosmetic use have coincided, for example down the neck, often more on the right side in countries that drive on the left hand side.
+The resulting pigmentation extends where sun and cosmetic use have coincided, for example down the neck.

 Melasma is more stubborn and unpredictable to treat than freckles or age spots because the melanocytes have become sensitized and continue to produce extra pigment with even the slightest hint of sun.
 Sun protection is an essential part of treatment.